top of page

 Access 4

 Parking on-site is plentiful both inside and outside the facility, though many of these lots require pre-purchased parking passes.
-With that said various homes in the area also offer up their driveways for paid parking, as do some of the businesses nearby.
+That said, various homes in the area also offer up their driveways for paid parking, as do some of the businesses nearby.

 Return on Investment 5

 Several autograph sessions are held throughout the weekend, including all the SRO America Series teams.
-The track also has several event stores set up throughout the facility, where you can purchase merchandise from the event and the track, as well as from the drivers.
+The series also has several event stores set up throughout the facility’s fan zone, where you can purchase merchandise from the event and the track, as well as from the drivers.
+The IMS stores also open under the pagoda plaza.

-On race day Saturday before the 8 Hour event, a fan walk is held on track for you to see all the competitors up close, as well as to get on the track itself.
+On Saturday before the 8 Hour event, a fan walk is held on track for you to see all the competitors up close on pit lane.

 Final Thoughts

 Fans still flock to the track no matter what is racing here, and SRO weekend is incredibly affordable compared to other events.
-Couple that with the nostalgia factor that Indy injects directly into your soul, and it is hard to skip this now annual stop on the SRO calendar.
-Sportscar fans will have plenty to watch throughout the weekend, with no less than five racing series taking to the speedway during the event.
+Couple that with the nostalgia factor that Indy injects directly into your soul, and it’s hard to skip this now annual stop on the SRO calendar.
+Sportscar fans will also have plenty to watch throughout the weekend, with no less than five racing series taking to the speedway during this event.

 bottom of page